BrianLDev/100-days-of-code/log.md

 **Thoughts:**  Using the Bitgem 3D assets that I created to see what is available and what I could do with it.

 **Link(s) to work:**
-1. Locked Up Demo - Private project so I have to store on a private Bitbucket repo
+1. n/a

 ## Day 20: March 10, 2017 - Friday

 **Today's Progress:**  Finished up the Locked up promo, got it into workable form and sent over to Devslopes.

-**Thoughts:**  I turned out pretty good, I like what I put together.
+**Thoughts:**  It turned out pretty good, I like what I put together.
 It's not perfect by any stretch and I wish I had more time to add more but I got the job done and Mark at Devslopes liked it.

 **Link(s) to work:**
 1. Locked Up Demo - Private project so I have to store on a private Bitbucket repo